miloncl/System-Usage-Analysis/README.md

     └── data-params.json <- Save the inputs for the function calls
 ```

+### Instruction to Run the code
+- For the Methodology Staff
+    - On DSMLP,
+    1. Cloning our GitHub repository.
+    2. Launching a container with your Docker image.
+    3. Running ```python run.py test``.

 ## Specific Links to Presentations and Source Code

 ### Week 1: